rhysd/actionlint/README.md

  |                        ^~~
 ```

-Some mapping's values are stricted to some constant strings.
+Some mapping's values are restricted to some constant strings.
 For example, values of `permissions:` mappings should be
 one of `none`, `read`, `write`.
 And several mapping values expect boolean value like `true` or `false`.

 actionlint checks such constant strings are used properly while parsing, and reports an error when unexpected string